 Julie Vaughn, global business development director, explained that polymeric chemistry represents a significant growth opportunity for Emerald.

-VITROFLEX B is a non-phthalate plasticizer that has been optimized to enhance performance characteristics in the “B” (catalyst) side of two-component polysulfide sealants.
-It provides formulators with a solution to replace plasticizers under increasing regulatory pressure, without sacrificing value or performance.
+Kalama VITROFLEX B is a non-phthalate plasticiser that has been optimized to enhance performance characteristics in the “B” (catalyst) side of two-component polysulphide sealants.
+It provides formulators with a solution to replace plasticisers under increasing regulatory pressure, without sacrificing value or performance.